ioBroker/adapter-react-5/README.md

 * (bluefox) Some german texts were corrected

 ### 3.0.17 (2022-06-03)
-* (bluefox) Allowed to call getAdapterInstances not for admin too
+* (bluefox) Allowed calling getAdapterInstances not for admin too

 ### 3.0.15 (2022-06-01)
 * (bluefox) Updated JsonConfigComponent: password, table